ds300/derivablejs/README.md

 - **Automatic Memory Management**

-  Since Observables are implemented on top of callbacks, you need to explicitly say when you don't need them anymore to avoid memory leaks.
+  Since Observables are implemented on top of event listeners, you need to explicitly say when you don't need them anymore to avoid memory leaks.
 Derivables, on the other hand, have the same properties as ordinary JavaScript objects. i.e. if you simply lose your references to them, they go away.

   Again, this sounds like a minor thing at first, but it turns out to be profoundly liberating.

-### What even is a Derivable?
+## Effects made easy

+The benefits listed above have a shared property: they reduce the set of things you need to know in order to do your job properly (as a programmer).

+- Thanks to guaranteed consistency you don't need to know where reactive data comes from in order to use it safely.
+- Thanks to laziness and garbage collection, you don't need to know when or even *if* a piece of state you define will be needed.
+- Thanks to grokkability you don't need to know some huge API and a bunch of design patterns for avoiding its pitfalls.

+This boon, needing to know fewer things, can and should be imparted to anything that needs to know things.

+A fantastic way to judge the long-term robustness of technical solutions is by asking a) what are the different components in this solution, and b) what do they need to know in order to do their jobs.
+If it seems like there are too many components and/or the they have too many concerns, that's probably the case and you should dismiss that solution.

+So here's one solution I think you shouldn't dismiss: how to do effects in software systems while minimizing the sets of things everybody needs to care about to do their job properly.

+1. **Input events** (incursions of control) should be treated as creating *epochs* in a system.
+An epoch is a period of time, and different epochs in a system represent possibly different states of the system.
+Input events should therefore be hooked up to plain old boring event handlers which do some effects.
+Those effects should be, in the vast majority of cases, state updates.
+Can also be side effects if

+2. ****

+## Further Reading/Viewing

+## Quick start

 There are two types of Derivable:

 - **Atoms**

-  Atoms are simple references to immutable values.
-They are the ground truth from which all else is derived.
+  Atoms are simple mutable references to immutable values.
+They represent the ground truth from which all else is derived.

   ```javascript
   import {atom} from 'derivable';